 As we walk around the garden, we come across the different types of new seedlings, and small plants with tender leaves and stem arising from the soil.
-Have you ever wonder, how these new plants grow and how seeds are dispersed.
-Here in this article let us learn in brief about the seeds and how they are dispersed.
+Have you ever wondered, how these new plants grow and how seeds are dispersed?
+Here in this article, let us learn in brief about the seeds and how they are dispersed.

 What is a Seed?

-Seeds are the unit of the reproduction of a flowering plant, which is capable of developing into a single plant.
+Seeds are the unit of the reproduction of a flowering plant that is capable to develop into a single plant.
 In some species of plant, like walnuts, groundnuts, and chickpeas, seeds are also used as sources of food.

 A fully grown and developed seed has three primary parts: the embryo, endosperm, and seed coat.
 The plumule is present in the seed embryo, which develops into a new plant.